glotzerlab/signac-flow/doc/project.rst

 ==============

 The :py:class:`~.FlowProject` uses a :py:meth:`~.FlowProject.classify` method to generate *labels* for a job.
-A label is a short text string, that essential represents a condition.
+A label is a short text string, that essentially represents a condition.
 Following last chapter's example, we could implement a ``greeted`` label like this:

 .. code-block:: python